R41D3R/lol-tft-bot/gym_tft/README.md

 ## League
 > Using an Evoulutional Algorithm as outer Optimization save computation while saving a diverse set of strategies.
 It can also adjusted to save older startegies and at the end a Nash distribution can be picked with the least exploitable strategies.

+* Combine Modules or Agents based on correlated metrics for winning (Macroperspective, Goldmanagement, Fight Positioning, ...)

 **Resources**:
 * [Alphastar](https://arxiv.org/pdf/1902.01724.pdf)